Gustave Borgnis-Desbordes: Second expedition to the Niger

 Borgnis-Desbordes arrived in Saint-Louis in the midst of typhoid and then yellow fever outbreaks, causing his planned July mission to be suspended.
 The epidemics also killed the new Governor of Senegal, Rear-Admiral Delanneau, and led to disorder which his replacement, Colonel Canard, could not quell.
 While this pushed back Borgnis-Desbordes's plans, by 1882, he had cemented his position.
 The Ministry had no strong leader in Senegal, and Borgnis-Desbordes now had influence in Paris.
 His plan to build a fort past Kita was accepted, although his fort at Bamako was still blocked.
 The Lt.
-Colonel sent a column that reached the Niger, crossed the river, and attacked forces of Samory Toure that were besieging a local leader at Keniéra.
-According to Borgnis-Desbordes, this was a punishment for a raid by Samory's troops on Galleini's expedition the previous year.
+Colonel sent a column that reached the Niger, crossed the river, and attacked forces of Samory Toure that were besieging a local leader at Kiniéran.
+According to Borgnis-Desbordes, this was a punishment for a raid by Samory's troops on Gallieni's expedition the previous year.
 Although reprimanded, Borgnis-Desbordes was too crucial to the Ministry's plans to be removed.
 The longer-term consequences were more grave.
 This began an ongoing war with Samory that lasted until 1898, the longest conflict in France's African conquest.